TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: Ablation Study

 \subsection{Varying Patch Length}

 In this section, we experiment with the effect of patch lengths on the forecasting performance.
-We fix the look-back window to 96 and vary the patch lengths $P \in \{4, 6, 8, 12, 16, 24\}$.
-We conduct experiments on all datasets with consistent parameters except patch-length, and the results are shown in Figure \ref{fig:patch-len}.
-The results are the averaged MSE under four different prediction length $S \in \{96, 192, 336, 720\}$.
+We fix the look-back window to 96 and vary the patch lengths $P \in \{2, 4, 6, 8, 12, 24\}$.
+We conduct experiments on five short-term electricity price forecasting datasets with consistent parameters except patch-length, and the results are shown in Figure \ref{fig:patch-len}.
 It can be seen that the average prediction performance does not vary dramatically with different patch lengths, which indicates that our model is robust to the patch length hyperparameter.
 Notably, the model generally performs lower when the patch length is small, which is probably because small patches are not enough to represent the semantic information in time series data.